Kizaki

 }

-Review plan.inspire, Not Just The Final Schema
+Review plan.migration, Not Just The Final Schema

-That is where you verify that the system understood your change correctly:
+The most valuable migration artifact is plan.migration.
+This is where you verify that the system understood your change correctly:

 • a rename is really a rename